 Sometimes budgeting and saving money just aren’t enough.
 Sometimes there isn’t anything left to cut, and there are still bills to pay.
 And sometimes, you just want to be able to save and invest more.

 There are a plethora of ways to increase your skills at work.
-Udemy and Linkedin both offer a wide array of professional level courses in a variety of subjects.
-Code academy offers classes on web development and other hard computer skills.
-These are great places to start when you’re looking to improve you skills.
+Udemy and Linkedin both offer a wide array of professional-level courses in a variety of subjects.
+Code Academy offers classes on web development and other hard computer skills.
+These are great places to start when you’re looking to improve your skills.

 If you want to start a side hustle instead, check out Launch your Side Hustle.
 This course is perfect for people who are just getting started on their side hustle journey – and for folks who dabbled in a side hustle but now want to take it seriously.
 Of course, you don’t necessarily need a class to get started.
 Just decide what you want and start working on it!

 The last component of building generational wealth is one that we don’t really like to talk about.
-Planning for our eventually departure from this world is uncomfortable, but it’s important to ensure that our family wealth stays in the family, and goes to our heirs in the way we want it to.
+Planning for our eventual departure from this world is uncomfortable, but it’s important to ensure that our family wealth stays in the family and goes to our heirs in the way we want it to.